austinvugitrepo/Cyouagain/README.md

 8/10/25
 Finished with the struct portion of chapter 2 of effective C, easier to understand then array still, actually wrote some of the example code this time, wished though the exmaple code was complete :(

+8/12/25
+read the tags portion of ch 2 of Effective C but here again the book offers weird usecases that are a bit hard to understand but
+I will write the code portion that makes the most sense to me.